wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 PROTIP: One memonic to make the 5 easier to remember is "CROPS".

-Google adds a "System Design" category.
+Google adds a "System Design" pillar.

+Amazon accounced a 6th <strong>Sustainability</strong> pillar, for "Minimizing the environmental impacts of running cloud workloads.
+It includes a shared responsibility model for sustainability, understanding impact, and maximizing utilization to minimize required resources and reduce downstream impacts".
+Examples are over-provisioning, using Gravaton (non-x86) CPUs, etc  .

-ACTIVITY 1 - Have each member of your team prioritize the pillars.
-Then discuss priorities, as a team.
+ACTIVITY 1 - Have each member of your team do a mental exercise to <strong>prioritize the pillars</strong> as the basis for a discussion, as a team.
 (Why?
 The Dunning-Kruger effect).
 Example discussion:

    * "Operational Excellence" has to go first because that's about getting up and running with basic services.